Sign up for the Hybrid Special Livestream Bundle:

 - Observe client session videos, analyze through clinical reasoning, and discuss treatment planning

 - Become familiar with the STAR PROCESS Model for treatment.

 - Address family needs and desires

-- Synthesize information in an OT assessment, write treatment notes using STAR’s clinical reasoning approach, communicate effectively with physicians and other members of a client’s team
+- Synthesize information in an OT assessment, write treatment notes using STAR Institute’s clinical reasoning approach, communicate effectively with physicians and other members of a client’s team

-STAR Institute for SPD is an AOTA Approved Provider of continuing education.
+STAR Institute is an AOTA Approved Provider of continuing education.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 Approximately 25.5 Professional Contact Hours (2.55 AOTA CEUs) are awarded for full completion of this program.
 Participants receive credential certificates documenting completion of the specialized training in SPD.